-9.15 AMENDMENTS TO THE MASTER PROGRAM
+9.15.
+AMENDMENTS TO THE MASTER PROGRAM

-Any amendments to this Master Program shall be made in accordance with WAC 173-26, using either the standards local process or the optional joint review process.
+Any amendments to this Master Program shall be made in accordance with WAC 173-26, using either the standard local process or the optional joint review process.
 Proposed amendments shall be reviewed first by the Skykomish Planning Commission, which shall conduct at least one (1) public hearing on the proposed amendment.
 The Planning Commission shall make a recommendation to the Town Council which may hold at least one (1) public hearing before making a determination.
-Amendments er-

-Commented [BHC39]: Checklist 2017.i ECOLOGY REVIEWER EDITS, Feb 13, 2019 Optional edits for clarity revisions to the Master Program, as provided by law, do not become effective until approved by the Department of Ecology are subject to Ecology final approval, and become effective 14 days from the Department of Ecology's written notice of final action.
+Amendments to the Master Program, as provided by law, are subject to Ecology final approval, and become effective 14 days from the Department of Ecology's written notice of final action.